jlembury/jlembury/README.md

 # <img src="https://jlembury.github.io/img/waypt_logo.png" alt="Waypoint Logo" width=30px;> Hey, welcome!

-I'm Jessica Embury, a geographer based in San Diego.
+I'm Jessica Embury, a geographer and data scientist based in San Diego.
 I create engaging map products and powerful geospatial tools by combining GIS technology with software development and design.

-As I complete my B.S. in Geography and GIS Certificate at SDSU, I am working as a research assistant for the Center for Human Dynamics in the Mobile Age and have interned for the City of San Diego.
+As I work on my M.S. in GIScience at SDSU, I am working as a graduate research assistant for the AAG Encoding Geography project, which seeks to build inclusive pathways into geocomputational (geography and computer science) careers.
+I am also a core student member of the Center for Human Dynamics in the Mobile Age.
 My research interests include public health, human dynamics, and natural resource management.
 I particularly enjoy working with big data and incorporating software development into my GIS applications.
 As a self-taught web developer, I am excited to use this skill set to expand the scope and functionality of my projects.

 You can also find me on [![Twitter][1.2]][1] or [![LinkedIn][2.2]][2].